RubyTzu/ALPHA_Shop/README.md

 ## Project setup

 1. install node.js
-2. clone the project
+2. clone this project
-3. open the project and type:
+3. open the project on code editor
+4. open the terminal and make sure using node v14.18.1 by typing:
+   `nvm use 14.18.1`
+5. install npm by typing:
    `npm install`

 ---